sam-don/mealplanner/README.md

 A Github Actions workflow is currently set up to run mypy, flake8 and the tests automatically when commits are pushed to Github.

 The workflow will run two jobs concurrently.
 Both will set up an Ubuntu environment, install Python3.8, clone the repository and create a virtual environment.
-From there, one job runs flake8 and mypy tests, with the other ruining the unittest tests.
+From there, one job runs flake8 and mypy tests, with the other running the unittest tests.
+If all of the tests pass the workflow completes successfully.